markusa4/dejavu/README.md

 # Compilation
-If only the dejavu solver is to be compiled the project should compile without any further dependencies:
+If only the dejavu automorphism and isomorphism solvers are to be compiled the project should compile without any further dependencies:
 ```
 cmake .
 make